morpho-labs/morpho-gpt/documents/snapshots/mip6.md

 Title: MIP6 - Add granular pausing and asset deprecation This submission proposes to give the governance more granularity over its power on the protocols, by adding granular pausing, asset deprecation, and increase peer-to-peer deltas.

-As written in the forum on on 3 December 2022, discussion related to that: https://forum.morpho.org/t/mip-add-granular-pausing-and-asset-deprecation/213
+As written in the forum on 3 December 2022, discussion related to that: https://forum.morpho.org/t/mip-add-granular-pausing-and-asset-deprecation/213

 Here was the discussion related to that:
 Context